Books available from the Simon's town Museum - Simon's Town

 Cost R130 for Members and R190 retail plus postage

 This book covers the story of the 3 South African Type 12 frigates named after South African Presidents, Kruger, Steyn and Pretorius, from the initial design selection in the mid 1950s to their disposal in the early 80s.
-[The Author] has used a blend of official papers, Reports of Proceedings and anecdotes from those who served in the ships to produce a book that documents not just the story of the ships but also of the South African Navy during their service.
+[The Author] has used a blend of official papers, Reports of Proceedings and anecdotes from those who served in the ships to produce a book that documents not just the story of the ships but also of the South African Navy during their service Price of book R150.00 for members and R250.00 retail.

 The Changing Shore

 A new book "The Changing Shore" A History of the West Dockyard Simon`s Town, 1743 - 1996 by S A Myers is now available from Larijworks in Simon's Town.
 The cost of this very informative glossy book is R250.
 It is a wealth of information and tells the fascinating story of the first naval dockyard in South Africa.
-The book will also be available through Loot within the next week
+The book will also be available through Loot within the next week.
+Price of book R150.00 for members and R250.00 retail.

 The Troopship Mendi - The Black Titanic